-I was looking forward to reconnecting with the world, the real world.
-Not the one I stare into all day wondering who is doing what and what my next post will be.
-Or the other boxes that suck my time from the precious days.
+I was looking forward to reconnecting with the world—the real world.
+Not the one I stare into all day, wondering who is doing what and what my next post will be.
+Or the other worlds that suck my time from the precious days.
 It was time to feel the sand in between my toes, the sun on my face and the proverbial wind in my hair.
+That world.

-The time truly goes fast, the days whiz by and it’s difficult to find out who this person living with me is.
+The time truly goes fast, the days whiz by, and it’s difficult to find out who this person living with me is.
 When they are young, the excitement of them sharing themselves and their discoveries is amazing.
-Now they have friends you don’t know, schools you no longer volunteer at, jobs with a whole realm of people and responsibilities that are no longer looked at with amazement, but met with an eye roll when you ask about their day… “It was good.”
+Now there are friends I don’t know, schools I no longer volunteer at, jobs with a whole realm of people and responsibilities that are no longer looked at with amazement but are met with an eye roll when I ask about their day… “It was good.”
 He is becoming his own person, an adult, and besides the basics, I have no clue who he is anymore.

 Through it all, we survived with only a brief kayak journey that caused a little argument.
 I became impressed with this young man as he helped me on slippery slopes up steep volcanoes, as we talked while hanging out in hammocks while tortoises romped nearby, and when he snuck up on me while snorkeling (because scaring mom is fun).
 We reviled in the beauty of each day with the magical islands.

 I was hoping to travel to the Galapagos to reconnect with nature, take a little break from the hustle, and feel the magic of the earth.
 I ended up being blessed with the opportunity to reconnect with one of my favorite people on the planet.